-1. Be familiar with the AISC Steel Construction Manual, [a, c, k] understand the concepts of structural design by the Load and Resistance 2.
+1 1.
+Be familiar with the AISC Steel Construction Manual, [a, c, k] understand the concepts of structural design by the Load and Resistance 2.
 Factor Design method and the Allowable Stress Design method, and will [a, k] understand the differences between the methods 3.
 Analyze and design steel tension members [a, e] 4.
 And analyze and design steel compression members [a, e] 5.
-Analyze and design steel beams [a, e] 6. design structural steel simple connections using bolting or welding. [a, e]
+Analyze and design steel beams [a,e]